 4. Do not put up your fence without obtaining the armadillos from your yard first.

 Getting rid of your armadillo issue doesn’t have to give you heartburn.
-When In doubt, call a professional near you to help you with Raccoon Removal.
+When In doubt, call Raccoon in Attic near you to help you.
 This is the simplest (and most economical in certain cases) method to handle your armadillo issues.